The $8 Billion Diversity Consulting Industry's ROI Problem

 The US diversity consulting industry generates approximately $8 billion in annual revenue.
-The two researchers who have done the most comprehensive longitudinal study of what DEI interventions actually change representation numbers — Harvard sociologists Frank Dobbin and Alexandra Kalev — found that mandatory diversity training, one of the industry’s core products, has zero statistically significant positive effect on representation of women and minorities in management.
+The two researchers who have done the most comprehensive longitudinal study of what DEI interventions actually change representation numbers, Harvard sociologists Frank Dobbin and Alexandra Kalev, found that mandatory diversity training, one of the industry's core products, has zero statistically significant positive effect on representation of women and minorities in management.
 In some cases it has negative effects.
 Companies keep buying it.
 The consulting industry keeps selling it.
-And the gap between what gets purchased and what the evidence shows works remains one of the more thoroughly documented mismatches in corporate behavior.
+The gap between what gets purchased and what the evidence shows works remains one of the more thoroughly documented mismatches in corporate behavior.

 Key Findings